 As the most confusing and yet simultaneously accurate definition of the word describes, bad is “The opposite of good.
 The opposite of bad.”
 The word bad is an evolving piece of the English language and has ever-changing definitions that will form and adapt throughout time.
-For now the conflicting and contradicting definitions have the potential to coexist in all realms of society and it is left up to the audience to focus on societal queues that indicate the proper meaning of bad.
+For now the conflicting and contradicting definitions have the potential to coexist in all realms of society and it is left up to the audience to focus on societal queues that use the proper meaning of bad.

 Annotated Bibliography